 How people respond to mail: source IPA Touchpoints 6 and 7

 |In response to an item of mail in the last 12 months have you…||2015||2016|

 |Requested more information online?||13%||32%|

 |Passed mail to someone else?||13%||18%|

 Royal Mail MarketReach have been partners on the EffWorks programme since its inaugural year in 2016.
-This year we have a strong focus on measurement and mail is not the only previously neglected channel that our partners have been working on.
-We’ll be talking to the Branded Content Marketing Association (BCMA), European Sponsorship Association (ESA), and the Institute for Promotional Marketing (IPM) about similar initiatives taking place to better measure the channels they champion.
+This year we have a strong focus on measurement.
+Mail is not the only channel in which our partners have been working hard to create ever more effective measurement systems for brands and agencies to use.
+We’ll also be talking to the Branded Content Marketing Association (BCMA), European Sponsorship Association (ESA), and the Institute for Promotional Marketing (IPM) about similar initiatives taking place to better measure the channels they champion.
 Watch this space for more.

 “Just what the industry needs, great collaboration between clients and agencies on the topics that drive business growth.”

 Bridget Angear, Joint Chief Strategy Officer at AMV BBDO

 “It’s great to see the IPA in the UK bring the whole industry and particularly the trade bodies together to focus on effectiveness.
 This new Marketing Effectiveness initiative will enable people across the industry to work together to build on best practice.”